1. Home

 Our list aims to cover all the bases.
 From high-end luxury models to the cheapest larger EVs on sale, there should be something for every family to satisfy various budgets and demands.

 Really need a car that can take three kids in comfort but don't necessarily need an EV?
 You should also read our pick of the best cars for three child seats, the best MPVs, best family SUVs.
-Once you have a child seat in mind, our Car Seat Chooser will show you which seats will fit your car.
 Otherwise, read on to find out to which electric family car should be sitting on your driveway.

-If you're ready to buy we've got over 4000 Used Electric Cars for Sale, while if you want more choice, we have over 70,000 Used Cars for Sale. if you're looking to save money, check out our guide to the Best Car Deals.
+If you're ready to buy we've got over 4000 Used Electric Cars for Sale, while if you want more choice, we have over 70,000 Used Cars for Sale.
+If you're looking to finance a new car, check out our guide to the Best PCP Car Deals.

 Best family electric cars 2024